Addressing Local Realism through Bell Tests at Colliders: Introduction

 Although early work has investigated the applicability of Bell tests at colliders~\cite{Abel:1992kz,Dreiner:1992gt,Li:2024luk,Fabbrichesi:2025aqp,Bechtle:2025ugc,Abel:2025skj}, some confusion persists.
 In this work we confirm the statement of Refs.~\cite{Abel:1992kz,Dreiner:1992gt,Bechtle:2025ugc,Abel:2025skj} that local realism cannot be tested at colliders.
 We show that local realism cannot be tested with current high-energy particle detectors for two primary reasons.
 Firstly, there are no independent detector settings, which are required for Bell tests.
 As a result, Bell's inequality reduces to differential cross sections, characterized by commuting measurements, which can be described by a local hidden-variable model.
 Secondly, even if we had independent detector settings, we do not measure the spins of particles directly.
-The rest-frame decay-product angular distributions can be used to infer the spins of particles, but the rest-frame decay-product angles are not sufficiently strongly correlated with the spin to allow Bell's inequality to be violated.
+The rest-frame decay-product angular distributions can be used to infer the polarizations and spin correlations of particles, but the inherent distribution of these angles is too wide to be used as a proxy for the spins.
+Consequently, while strong spin correlations may exist in the underlying quantum state, they are diluted when comparing the correlations between rest-frame decay angles.
+As a result, Bell's inequality cannot be violated in this system.
 We demonstrate this with a direct calculation.

 The organization of the paper is as follows.
 In Sec.~\ref{sec:Bell} we present several variations of Bell's inequality for two qubits and discuss the role of loopholes and assumptions.
 Section~\ref{sec:detection} contrasts how a Bell test is performed with an ideal detector and with an imperfect detector.
 In Sec.~\ref{sec:colliders} we apply these situations to high-energy colliders where assuming underlying spins is analogous to measuring with an ideal detector and where using the rest-frame decay-product angles without assumptions is analogous to using an imperfect detector.
 We briefly address the differences between Bell nonlocality and entanglement in Sec.~\ref{sec:entanglement}.
 Sec.~\ref{sec:conclusions} contains our conclusions and outlook.